Genaker/mage-product-view-table/README.md

 By running this code *populateProductJsonTableFromView($changeLog = false)* with the **true** parameter, you are generating data only for change log data

 Tables will be generated:
 - **catalog_product_view** : it is a view, not a table.
-Contains direct SQL to the core magento tables.
+Runs direct SQL to the core magento tables.
 Update mechanism **not** required however, has performace of the raw queries

 <img width="436" alt="image" src="https://github.com/user-attachments/assets/31770dc4-3c81-4a3b-895f-205d62b2cf89">

 - **catalog_product_view_MVIEW** : materialized view table from the view table.
-Update mechanism is required
+An update mechanism is required

 <img width="436" alt="image" src="https://github.com/user-attachments/assets/e0218e36-0870-476b-be57-a32a5faf461b">

 - **product_json** : table with the denormilised json attribute data in the *data* field.
-Update mechanism is also required
+An update mechanism is also required

 <img width="436" alt="image" src="https://github.com/user-attachments/assets/b751ebad-7022-456c-a095-5b0969385cda">